adhamarif/portfolio/pages/posts/image-recommender.md

 title: Image Recommender
 date: 2023/9/17
 description: A big data project using transfer learning method to output a recommended image based on the similarity of characteristics
-tags:
-    - big data
-    - transfer learning
+tags: big data, transfer learning
-    - python
 author: Adham Arif
 ---